Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### How to Lock SwitchBot Lock Using Siri Shortcuts?
+### How to Lock SwitchBot Lock Pro Using Siri Shortcuts?

 Create a shortcut to lock the Lock.
 1. Voice control for Lock requires our hub product.
 When the hub is placed near Lock (within Bluetooth range), Lock will automatically connect to it.